Logistic Performance Management Using Data Analytics

 Are you delivering your end customers on time in full?

-Behind this simple question, there is a set of complex KPIs needed to monitor and understand your performance.
+Behind this simple question lies a set of complex KPIs to monitor and understand your performance.

 In this article, we will try to understand the minimum set of indicators and the methodology required to pilot complex logistic operations.